reethikar/multi-source-downloader/README.md

 The code checks for such support, and then follows up with requests for multiple different chunks in parallel and rearranges them locally to reconstitute the file.

 ## Build
-Build the program using `go build`
+Build the program using `go build main.go`

 ## Run
 By default, the program downloads the recent golang binary release for linux (`https://go.dev/dl/go1.20.2.linux-amd64.tar.gz`).